Respiratory symptoms got you breathless? Try our canine respiratory panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 • Shorten the time required to confirm a clinical diagnosis of feline immunodeficiency virus infection

-• Ensure that cat groups are free of FIV
+• Help ensure that cat groups are free of FIV

 • Early prevention of spread of FIV between cats by identifying latent carriers